Haitian crisis (2018–present): Gang war (since 2023)

+2023

-In 2023 the situation in Haiti continued to spiral downhill, with the last democratically elected officials leaving office, leaving Haiti without an elected government.
-Four police officers killed by the Vitel'Homme gang in Petionville and seven police officers killed by the Savien gang on 25 January in Liancourt lead protesting police to storm Prime Minister Ariel Henry's residence.
+In 2023, the situation continued to escalate, with the last democratically elected officials leaving office, leaving Haiti without an elected government.
+Four police officers killed by the Vitel'Homme gang in Petion-ville and seven police officers killed by the Savien gang on 25 January in Liancourt led protesting police to storm Henry's residence.
 The riots ended a few days later.
 Canada announced on 6 February that they would begin surveillance flights to Haiti in order to monitor the situation in the country.
 According to leaked American documents in late February, the Wagner Group began to explore pathways and expressed interest in intervening in Haiti.

-A series of battles between gangs in early March led to the deaths of 208 people, kidnapping jumped 72% from the first quarter of the previous year.
+A series of battles between gangs in early March led to the deaths of 208 people, and kidnappings jumped 72% from the first quarter of the previous year.
 Doctors, lawyers, and other wealthy members of society were kidnapped and held for ransom.
-Examples include Jean-Dickens Toussaint and Abigail Toussaint, a Haitian American couple who were kidnapped on 18 March and later released, Robert Denis, the director of the TV station Canal Bleu kidnapped on 11 April, and Harold Marzouka, the Vice-Consul of Saint Kitts and Nevis and CEO of Haiti Plastics, kidnapped on 15 April.
-Many victims were killed when ransom demands were not met, leading those with the means to do so to flee the country, further hampering efforts to pull the country out of the crisis.
+Examples include Jean-Dickens and Abigail Toussaint, a Haitian American couple who were kidnapped on 18 March and later released; Robert Denis, the director of the TV station Canal Bleu kidnapped on 11 April; and Harold Marzouka, the Vice-Consul of Saint Kitts and Nevis and CEO of Haiti Plastics, kidnapped on 15 April.
+Many victims were killed when ransom demands were not met, leading many to flee the country, further hampering efforts to pull the country out of the crisis.
 Violence continued into April, with three police officers being killed in an ambush on 9 April by the Ti Makak gang in the Thomassin neighborhood.
 13 gang members were burned alive by a mob as they were being detained by police.

 On 27 July, the United States ordered its non-essential personnel to leave the country as quickly as possible.
 This order was given the same day an American nurse and her child were kidnapped, with 80% of the capital reportedly controlled by gangs.